Backreactions from loading the stable photon sphere in Weyl conformal gravity: Conclusions and further perspectives

 \section{Conclusions and further perspectives}

 In the present work, we have investigated the accumulation of photons at the stable photon sphere of the conformal gravity Mannheim-Kazanas metric, through a toy problem that assumes that these photons build up an infinitely-thin shell.
-Our important findings are summarised as follows: \begin{itemize} \item Section~\ref{subsec:pressure}: A thin shell source defined by a Dirac $\delta$ function $f(r)$ induces a jump in the radial pressure, unless its radius is equal to either of the photon sphere radii of the Mannheim-Kazanas metric. \item Section~\ref{subsec:PS-pert} and section~\ref{subsec:horizons-pert}: Upon loading the stable photon sphere with photons by increasing the amplitude of $f(r)$, its area remains invariant and its radius stays constant, highlighting a previously unseen significance of photon sphere radii in CG's MK metric~\cite{mannheim2025_perscomm}.
+Our important findings are summarised as follows: \begin{itemize} \item Section~\ref{subsec:pressure}: A thin shell source defined by a Dirac $\delta$ function $f(r)$ induces a jump in the radial pressure, unless its radius is equal to either of the photon sphere radii of the Mannheim-Kazanas metric. \item Section~\ref{subsec:PS-pert} and section~\ref{subsec:horizons-pert}: Upon loading the stable photon sphere with photons by increasing the amplitude of $f(r)$, its area remains invariant and its radius stays constant.
+This highlights a previously unseen significance of photon sphere radii in CG's MK metric~\cite{mannheim2025_perscomm} and the increased stability of the Mannheim-Kazanas metric in comparison to some metrics in GR~\cite{cunha2025}.
 However, locations of horizons may change. \item Section~\ref{subsec:threshold} and section~\ref{subsec:near-horizon}: At a critical loading amplitude for the thin shell, an extremal horizon is created at the stable photon sphere radius.
 Its near-horizon geometry is AdS$_2\times$S$^2$ as expected, but with an AdS$_2$ radius exactly equal to that of the $\mathrm{S}^2$ radius.
 In GR, this occurs only for asymptotically flat metrics, with a zero cosmological curvature; in our CG case, the quadratic cosmological term $-\kappa r^2$ has no effect on the AdS$_2$ radius, even if $\kappa$ is nonzero. \end{itemize}

 To conclude, we propose some potential directions in which the present work can be extended.

 First, we note that as our current formulation of the shell problem is an approximation, adding a finite width to the shell would be an interesting extension to the problem put forward in the present work.